Soft Serve

 A musicologist combed archives and spoke with a number of truck drivers and inventors to chart the evolution of that perennial summer anthem, the ice cream truck jingle.

-Daniel Tannehill Neely is a musician and ethnomusicologist with specialties in the music of Ireland and Jamaica.
+Daniel Tannehill Neely is a musician and ethnomusicologist specializing in the music of Ireland and Jamaica.
 He earned a Ph.D. in musicology from New York University, receiving a Fulbright Scholarship for his dissertation on Jamaican mento music.
-Neely has contributed essays to a number of books, including Jamaica Jamaica!
-(Philharmonie de Paris, 2017), Victorian Jamaica (Duke University Press, 2009), and The Concise Garland Encyclopedia of World Music (2008); he writes a weekly column about traditional music for the Irish Echo.
+Neely has contributed essays to many books, including Jamaica Jamaica!
+(Philharmonie de Paris, 2017), Victorian Jamaica (Duke University Press, 2009), and The Concise Garland Encyclopedia of World Music (2008).
+He writes a weekly column about traditional music for the Irish Echo.